OCA/delivery-carrier/delivery_package_fee/README.rst

 Add delivery fees on Sales Orders based on the delivered packages.

-A list of Package Fees can be added on shipping methods.
-When a outgoing transfer is done, for each package fee configured on the shipping method, a new sale order line is created with:
+A list of Package Fees can be configured on delivery methods.
+When a outgoing transfer is done, for each package fee configured on the delivery method, a new sales order line is created with:

 -  The product selected on the Package Fee
 -  The product name with the number of the transfer in the line's